harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

    1. **Disable submission** to the grading version of the problem:

          - click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface'
-         - click on 'Contests'
+         - click on '**Contests**'
          - on the bottom of the page click in the table on the contest of interest causing a details page of the contest is shown
          - on bottom of the page click on the 'Edit' button
-         - on the bottom of the page in the problems table set 'Allow submit'
+         - on the bottom of the page in the problems table set '**Allow submit**'
-           field to 'No' for the "grading" problem of interest.
+           field to '**No**' for the "grading" problem of interest.
          - on bottom of the page click on the 'Save' button

-      This makes the grading problem invisible for teams, and they cannot submit to it anymore!
+      This makes the **grading problem invisible** for teams, and they cannot submit to it anymore!
-      However the teams can still see the none-grading practicing problem.
+      However the teams can **still see the none-grading practicing problem**.

+   2. **Add scripts** of the CourseGradingWithDOMjudge repo to your **PATH**

+          # add scripts to PATH
+          REPO_PATH=..path where CourseGradingWithDOMjudge git repo is cloned... export PATH="$REPO_PATH/scripts/:$PATH"

-   2. Use download script to **download results** from grading script.
+   3. Use download script to **download results** from grading problem:

-          export CODEDIR="./scripts/"
           # create a new directory to collect all data there
           mkdir grading_data_processed_using_domjudge
           cd grading_data_processed_using_domjudge
           user=userwithadminrights; password='mypassword';
-          python3  $CODEDIR/fetch  --auth "${user}:${password}" --url https://domjudge.science.ru.nl/ --contest grading --problem boxesgrading
+          fetch  --auth "${user}:${password}" --url https://domjudge.science.ru.nl/ \
+                 --contest yourcontest --problem grading_yourproblem --files --last-per-team

+      The `fetch` script by default will download data about all submissions to a problem in a data file `contest_problem_data.pod`.
+By using the `--files` option it will also download the files in each submission as a zip file.
+We  also use the `--last-per-team` option to limit the number of submisssions downloaded to only the last submission per team, because we are only interested in the last submission of each team to the grading problem.

-   3. **Process results** of problem and format to excel
+   4. **Process results** of problem and format to excel

-       Reprocess downloaded data where we take per team only the latest judgement of the latest submission and output this list as a csv file:
+       Process the downloaded data where we take per team only the latest judgement of the latest submission and output this list as a csv file:

-           python3 $CODEDIR/reprocess.py
+           NUMBER_OF_PUBLIC_SAMPLES=40
+           process --skip $NUMBER_OF_PUBLIC_SAMPLES

+       We skip the public samples when doing the grading, because we only want to grade on the secret samples.
-       We output two `csv` files one with more and with less details.
+       The `process` scripts outputs two `csv` files a basic one `gradings.csv` and one with more details `gradings.details.csv`.

-       Convert these `csv` files to nice excel files containing a table:
+  5. **Convert** these `csv` files to nice **excel** files containing a table:

-           python3 $CODEDIR/csv2xslt.py gradings.csv
+           csv2xslt gradings.csv
-           python3 $CODEDIR/csv2xslt.py gradings.details.csv
+           csv2xslt gradings.details.csv